101 B2B Sales Acronyms And Abbreviations, Defined

 Software designed to help businesses manage customer data and customer interactions.
 For example, Salesforce.com is a type of CRM platform.

-The process of identifying current customers, determining the product or services that they aren’t using, and encouraging them to buy based on their need and a pre-existing satisfaction with the company.
+Cross-selling is the process of identifying current customers, determining the product or services that they aren’t using, and encouraging them to buy based on their needs and pre-existing satisfaction with the company.

 CTA — Call-To-Action